Stellacore/peridetic/README.md

 sense.

-For best numeric stability provide angle values within principle domain between +/-pi in order to capture full precision of angle values.
+For best numeric stability provide angle values within principle domain between +/-pi in order to capture full precision of the specified angle values.

 For example, negative altitude values with magnitude greater than the ellipsoid's polar radius are not valid geodetic coordinates.